Many ministry sites invite you to support their vision.

-Since 1995, less than 25 years ago, multiplying gospel movements of small, rapidly reproducing churches have brought 68 million to Jesus, mostly among unreached people groups, and equipped these new disciples to share their faith and disciple others.
+Since 1995, less than 25 years ago, multiplying gospel movements of small, rapidly reproducing churches have (as of April 2019) brought at least 73 million to Jesus—nearly 1% of world population—in nearly 1,000 Jesus movements, mostly among unreached people groups, and equipped these new disciples to share their faith and disciple others.
 And the pace shows no sign of slowing.
 Tweet this!

 Jesus prophesied in Matthew 24:14:

 This good news of God’s kingdom will be preached in all the world …

 If history were a race, and “the good news preached in all the world” was the finish line, how close would we be to the finish line, and how quickly are we racing toward it?

 At the end of 2017, the goal line suddenly appeared much closer; or at least our rate of progress appeared much faster.
 As recently as May, 2017, the best estimate for the global count of multiplying movements was just 150.
 Then, formation of the 24:14 Coalition created a trust environment in which thousands of movement engagements were reported, hundreds of which were already full-scale movements (in which at least four streams were reproducing to the fourth generation or beyond)!

 Just six months later, when the Jan/Feb 2018 issue of Mission Frontiers (MF) went to press in November, 2017 this count had more than quadrupled, to 609 credible movements.

 By late December, 2017, the 24:14 Coalition Research Team was confident, from the new reports they reviewed, that: